Employer Benefits of 401(k) Plans

-But the reality is that offering a retirement plan is not as expensive as you may think.
-What's more, aside from helping employees save for retirement, which in and of itself is a considerable benefit – employers can take advantage of many benefits as well.
+The perception of cost is often among the most significant factors that impedes business owners from establishing a 401(k) or other retirement plan.
+But the reality is that offering a retirement plan is not as expensive as one may think.
+What's more, aside from helping employees save for retirement, which in and of itself is a considerable employer benefit of 401(k) plans, employers can take advantage of many other benefits as well.

-Understanding the true benefits of a 401(k) for both employers and employees can help you set up the best plan as possible.
-Here are some of the top benefits of 401(k) plans:
+Understanding the true benefits of 401(k) plans for both employers and employees can help you uncover the advantages of taking this step in offering a plan.
+Here are some of the top employer benefits of 401(k) plans:

-Tax benefits: The IRS highlights two tax advantages of a 401(k) plan sponsored by employers:
+The Internal Revenue Service (IRS) highlights two tax advantages of a 401(k) plan sponsored by employers:

 - Employers can deduct contributions on the company's federal income tax return to the extent that the contributions don't exceed certain limitations.